 - Linux: you’re trusting an army of independent developers (as well as the sponsor of the particular distribution you’re using)

-When it comes to tablets and mobile devices, the choices are:
+When it comes to tablets and mobile devices, the choices are a bit more limited:

 - iOS: you’re trusting Apple

-Oh, and in almost all cases, if your device come pre-loaded with the operating system, as many do these days, you’re also trusting the vendor of the device, since they can and do add things.
+In almost all cases, if your device comes pre-loaded with the operating system and other software, as many do these days, you’re also trusting the vendor of the device, since they can and do add things.

 As I said, the question really does boil down to: of those alternatives, who do you trust?